Hayley Sales

-Hayley Sales is an American-Canadian singer-songwriter and actress.
-Sales' debut album Sunseed was released on June 19, 2007; songs "Keep Drivin" and "What You Want" reached #11 on the Japan Hot 100 and #45 on the Canadian Hot 100, respectively.
+Hayley Sales (born August 31, 1990) is an American singer-songwriter.
+Her debut album Sunseed was released on June 19, 2007; songs "Keep Drivin" and "What You Want" reached #11 on the Japan Hot 100 and #45 on the Canadian Hot 100, respectively.
 Her second album, When the Bird Became a Book, was released on June 21, 2010, and includes duets with musicians G. Love and Donavon Frankenreiter.

 Early life

-When Sales was growing up, her mother was a dancer and writer, and her father was a musician and sound engineer (Miles Davis, the Grateful Dead, and the Ramones), who operated GlassWing Studios out of the upper floor of their Washington D.C home.
+Sales' mother was a dancer and writer, and her father was a musician and sound engineer (Miles Davis, the Grateful Dead, and the Ramones), who operated GlassWing Studios out of the upper floor of their Washington D.C home.
 "I was surrounded by music at all hours of the day.
 All types of music.
 I remember the melodies and beats actually rattling the floorboards.
 My childhood had a soundtrack filled up with everything from R&B and Jazz to Rock and Americana."
 For many recording sessions, Sales was allowed to sit in and watch the recording process.

-The family relocated to Portland, Oregon when Sales was three and within several months, Sales began playing piano and participating in local musical theatre productions.
+The family relocated to Portland, Oregon when Sales was three.
+Within several months, she began playing piano and participating in local musical theatre productions.
 She learned to sing by studying the voices of Judy Garland, Billie Holiday, and Nina Simone, among others.